mkormendy/homebridge-konnected/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-Replaee this text with a clear and concise description of what the bug or issue is.
+Replace this text with a clear and concise description of what the bug or issue is.

 **To Reproduce**
 Replace this text with steps to reproduce the bug or issue you're having: